 This study adopted a quantitative research method.
 In this study, the researchers used Mplus 8.3 to conduct structural equation modeling (SEM) and analyzed gender-based differences in anxiety, motivation, and self-efficacy using R. They also created a Multilevel Structural Equation Modeling path diagram.
 SPSS 27.0 was used to analyze the differences in anxiety, motivation, and self-efficacy based on different grade levels.
 This study aims to explore the effects of mathematical learning motivation, anxiety, and self-efficacy on the mathematics achievement of secondary school students and to analyze the moderating effects of gender and grade level.
-Specifically, the study aims to explore: (1) the impact of mathematical learning motivation and mathematical anxiety on the mathematical learning motivation and mathematical anxiety on the mathematical learning motivation and mathematics achievement through mathematical self-efficacy; and (3) the differences in mathematical motivation, anxiety, and self-efficacy based on gender and grade level.
+Specifically, the study aims to explore: (1) the impact of mathematical learning motivation and mathematical anxiety on the mathematical learning motivation and mathematical anxiety and self-efficacy on the mathematical learning motivation and mathematical anxiety and the mathematical learning motivation and mathematical anxiety on the mathematical learning motivation and mathematical anxiety on mathematical anxiety and self-efficacy; and (3) the differences in mathematical motivation, anxiety, and self-efficacy based on gender and grade level.